0glabs/0g-doc/docs/node-sale/faq/node-operations.md

 - 10Mbps Internet Connection

 ### When can I begin operating my node?
-Light utility is estimated to go live Q1 2025.
 AI Alignment utility will go live in 2025, after 0G Mainnet Launch.

 ### How many nodes can I purchase?
 The number of purchasable nodes will be capped per tier.
 Please refer to the Node Sale Tier documentation for reference.